btangonan/github-mcp-proxy/README.md

 - Set conservative rate limits
 - Review PRs before merging

-🔒 **What PR Creation CANNOT Do**:
+🔒 **What PR Tools CANNOT Do**:
-- Cannot create or modify commits
+- Cannot bypass branch protections or required reviews/checks
-- Cannot push code directly to branches
+- Cannot merge if required checks are failing or pending
-- Cannot merge pull requests
+- Cannot access or modify repositories not in the whitelist
-- Cannot delete branches or tags
+- Cannot delete protected or default branches
-- Cannot modify existing PR content
+- No direct pushes; changes must be via PRs or the explicit `commit_files` tool
-- Cannot access repositories not in whitelist
+- All actions are logged to `PR_AUDIT_LOG`

 ## Scripts